-The nail in the coffin of our friendship was the day of the election.
+The nail in the coffin of our friendship was the day of the last presidential election.
 She posted a picture of a cocktail with the caption “Trump celebration dinner.”
 My heart sank.
 Eighteen years of friendship came to a screaming halt with a simple Facebook post.

 Her response chilled me to my core.
 “How stupid of you to bring my husband into this,” she said.
 Stupid?
 She was calling my father — a man she had referred to as “Dad” for years — “stupid” because he was concerned for the lives of his family.
 I felt compelled to say something, but when I saw that another member of her family had called BLM a “terrorist group,” I chose to stay out of the conversation to preserve my emotional wellbeing.

 Now, I’m not saying that she had to be out there protesting in support of Black Lives Matter, and I know that she has ties to the police because her husband is a police officer.
 But when you’ve known someone your entire life, as I have her, you think you know them pretty intimately.
 I felt betrayed by her comment — after all, this was someone I had treated like family for many years.